sourslaw/mac_hello/README.md

-### 👋 🌎
+This is a static page for the illustrattive use of IIIF Manifests and Universal Viewer.

+---

-# This uses UV v3, for v4 examples use https://github.com/UniversalViewer/uv-examples
+This uses UV v3, for v4 examples use https://github.com/UniversalViewer/uv-examples

 #### Prerequisites